microsoft/quilla/docs/_sources/plugins.md.txt

     }
     ```

-5. Run `UIValidation -f Validation.json --pretty`.
+5. Run `quilla -f Validation.json --pretty`.
 You should receive the following output:

     ```json
     {